 Here is my old translation of a classic handbook of Islamic legal theory, Imam al-Haramayn al-Juwayni’s Kitab al-waraqat fi usul al-fiqh, accompanied by a minimal commentary for teaching purposes.
 There is also a translation only without commentary.
-Both are housed on my old web site, and are now superseded by my Critical Introduction to Islamic Legal Theory, which incorporates a critical edition of the Arabic text, a new English translation, and a book-length commentary.
+Both are housed on my old web site.
+They have been superseded first by my open access Critical Introduction to Islamic Legal Theory and then by the revised version published by Hacket in 2022, which incorporates a critical edition of the Arabic text, a new English translation, and a book-length commentary.

 In the wonderfully engaged and supportive environment of the 2008 American Oriental Society meeting in Chicago, I presented the progress I had been making toward Chapter 3 of The Formation of Islamic Hermeneutics: